UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * An environment conducive to learning relevant cybersecurity tools and techniques
-* A place to meet like minded students and discuss all things cyber security
+* A place to meet like-minded students and discuss all things cyber security

 Our meetings vary in subject material week to week.
 If you have specific topics